Part IX

 The Cross — Axis of Exploration Within the Cave

-At the symbolic heart of the Dragon’s Cave lies the Axis of Being—the Living Cross where fundamental dimensions of internal experience intersect:
+At the symbolic heart of the Dragon’s Cave lies the Axis of Being—the Living Cross where the depth of the cave and the floor of relationship meet:

 Infinite Dimensions of Awareness Within the Cave